Rock music and the fall of communism: Collapse of the Berlin Wall

 Additionally, Springsteen said: "I am not for or against any government.
 I have come here to play rock and roll for you East Berliners in the hope that one day all barriers can be torn down", showing his understanding of the restrictions East Germans faced while avoiding the impression that he was playing in support of the East German government.
 A few months after that concert, Erich Honecker, the leader of East Germany, resigned.
-The Berlin Wall itself collapsed in 1989.
+The Berlin Wall itself was deconstructed and removed in 1989.

 Rock's social and political effects

 Soviet inflexibility

 Thomas Nichols, in "Winning the World," holds that the ideological pronouncements of the Soviet State required that virtually all actions be seen in terms of political import.
 For example, KGB documents show that the intelligence agency interpreted vigils for John Lennon in 1980 as protests against the regime.
 The song In the Navy by the Village People was even described by the Soviet press as supporting militarism, an inaccurate claim seeing as the lyrics are a series of thinly veiled references to homosexual behavior.
 This extreme rigidity in ideology made the Soviet system especially weak in adapting to social changes, and very open to human rights critiques and ridicule.